 - Review of annual performance audits.

 The Sound Transit Board appoints panel members to serve four-year terms.
 They appoint at least two members from each of the five geographic subareas of the Sound Transit District.
 The board appointed the first panel in February 1997.
-The public receives notices as positions become open for new appointments.
-An application is available on the right side of this page for those interested in serving.

 Current panel openings